bitofcode/aviation-edge-sdk/index.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=bitofcode_aviation-edge-sdk&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=bitofcode_aviation-edge-sdk)

 # Aviation Edge SDK
-The Java SDK of the [Aviation Edge](https://aviation-edge.com) Web API.
+This is the Java SDK open source project of the [Aviation Edge](https://aviation-edge.com) Web API.
 The Documentation of the Web API can be seen here [https://aviation-edge.com/developers](https://aviation-edge.com/developers).

 *I would like to thank aviation-edge.com for the support of this project.*